BELIEVEfxy/Ada-Ranker/README.md

 pip install -r requirements.txt
 ```

-# Process Dataset
+# Dataset
+## Get our prepared dataset
+You can download the processed ML10M data from this [link](https://pan.baidu.com/s/10kyIQvfsU-HvKG-dlEiHag?pwd=hn99), and put it in your dataset path.

+## Process dataset
 > data_process/

-## Obtain the training sets (ML10M dataset)
-(1) You can download the processed ML10M data from this [link](https://pan.baidu.com/s/10kyIQvfsU-HvKG-dlEiHag?pwd=hn99), and put it in your dataset path.

-(2) You can also use the pipeline in `data_process/` to generate the processed ML10M dataset automatically.
+You can also use the pipeline in `data_process/` to generate the processed ML10M dataset automatically.
 This pipeline includes:
 - downloading the original ML10M dataset
 - processing the original dataset (filtering users whose #interactions is lower than 10 and remapping all ids)
 - sampling negative items by our proposed distritbuion-mixer sampling